Sexual Abuse

 Lawyers Sexual Abuse

 Therefore, consent will not be valid if the person is incapable of consenting or if there is coercion.
-Thus, the courts have established that there was no abuse in the case of surprise touching in which the person touched then consents to sleep with the accused, at which time the touching occurs again without opposition.
+Thus, the courts have established that there was no abuse in the case of surprise touching in which the person felt then consents to sleep with the accused, at which time the touching occurs again without opposition.

 The penalty is aggravated and can reach up to ten years of imprisonment when the sexual abuse involves anal or vaginal penetration (even with fingers or objects) or oral penetration.

-Sexual abuse can be punished as a continuous crime when sexual relations are repeated with a single victim and a single purpose and situation, but it is not appreciated by the courts when the victims, circumstances and places are different, so there is no connection between them.
+Sexual abuse can be punished as a continuous crime when sexual relations are repeated with a single victim and a single purpose and situation, but it is not appreciated by the courts when the victims, circumstances, and places are different, so there is no connection between them.

 Differences between sexual assault and sexual abuse

-Explained by our Sexual Abuse Attorneys
+As explained by our Sexual Abuse Attorneys

 Crime of sexual assault